-In late 2010, I was having about three coffees per day, each one with an Equal or two.
+In late 2010, I was drinking three large coffees a day, each one with an Equal or two.
 In addition, I’d drink about four or five cups a day of grape drink sweetened with aspartame.
 This isn’t including any of the other sugar-free products I’d drink or eat occasionally.

-At the end of that December, I decided I would stop eating any form of aspartame (also called Equal or Nutrasweet) as a New Year’s resolution.
+At the end of that December, I decided I would stop consuming any form of aspartame (also called Equal or Nutrasweet) as a New Year’s resolution.

 I was a healthy and fit guy who exercised almost daily, took vitamins, and made my best effort to eat right.
 I didn’t feel that consuming aspartame fit with my other healthy lifestyle choices.

-Aspartame can cause a host of problems, such as headaches, vision problems, fatigue, and depression.
+Aspartame is thought to cause a host of problems, such as headaches, vision problems, fatigue, and depression.
 However, the worst of aspartame side effects is the impact it has on neurons.
-It can actually destroy brain cells.
+While some experts dispute its bad effects, many researchers think it can actually destroy brain cells.
 Here is an article about more of aspartame’s negative side effects.

 On January 1st, 2011, I just simply stopped consuming aspartame of any kind.
 I didn’t stop gradually; I just quit cold turkey.
 Was it the best method?
 I’m not sure.
 I assumed that quitting aspartame was as easy as giving up any other “food” or drink.